 Content in the following areas is a hallmark of the first year clinical experiences:

-Second Year of the ATEP
+Second Year of the ATP

 ATR 390: Clinical Practicum I. During the fall semester, students gain proficiency in the advanced assessment of the upper extremity, spine and head.
 Students also become proficient in the design and implementation of therapeutic exercise programs, specifically focused on a tri-planar, functional rehabilitation approach.